UConn-DSIS/Empowering-Time-Series-Analysis-with-LLM/README.md

 # Empowering-time-series-analysis-with-LLM
-Official website for "Empowering Time Series Analysis with Large Language Models: A Survey"
+The official repository for "Empowering Time Series Analysis with Large Language Models: A Survey"